shanhaider23/world_weather/README.md

 ### TemperatureToggle:

-A simple button for allowing users to toggle between Celsius and Fahrenheit; conversion is done immediately.
+A simple button allows users to toggle between Celsius and Fahrenheit; conversion is done immediately.

 ## Setup and Installation